wal-g/wal-g/docs/MySQL.md

 ```

 `binlog-server` uses heartbeat V2 to keep the replication connection alive while idle.
-For MySQL 5.7, disable heartbeats in the environment where you start WAL-G:
+For MySQL versions earlier than 8.0.28, disable heartbeats in the environment where you start WAL-G:

 ```bash
 export WALG_MYSQL_BINLOG_SERVER_DISABLE_HEARTBEAT=true